 A good night of restful sleep is crucial to feel good, function properly, and maintain good health.
-However, sleep apnea is a common culprit of sleep deprivation that can cause you to wake up as many as 50 times per hour.
-Sleep apnea treatment with a safe oral appliance from R. Renan Williams DDS helps eliminate harmful sleep apnea symptoms, along with snoring.
-Care from our North Richland Hills dentist will:Doctor R.R.
+However, sleep apnea is a common culprit of sleep deprivation.
+It can cause you to wake up as many as 50 times per hour.
+North Richland Hills sleep apnea treatment with a safe oral appliance helps eliminate harmful sleep apnea symptoms, along with snoring.
+Care from R. Renan Williams DDS will:Doctor R.R.
 Williams on sleep apnea Read Transcript

 Sleep apnea is a real serious thing to be dealt with, because it can really shorten someone's life.
 One of the things we found helpful are snore appliances that opens the airway up as you sleep, and decreases the noise, and allows you to get more air while you're breathing, which your body desperately needs.